camanze/Supply-Chain-Analytics/README.md

 **Data Source**

 The dataset for this project was obtained from the **Kaggle**.
-[Access it here]([https://data.police.uk/data/](https://www.kaggle.com/datasets/amirmotefaker/supply-chain-dataset)).
+[Access it here](https://www.kaggle.com/datasets/amirmotefaker/supply-chain-dataset).

 The dataset is based on the supply chain of Makeup products.
 Below are all the features in the dataset:

-Product Type
+Product Type,
-SKU
+SKU,
-Price
+Price,
-Availability
+Availability,
-Number of products sold
+Number of products sold,
-Revenue generated
+Revenue generated,
-Customer demographics
+Customer demographics,
-Stock levels
+Stock levels,
-Lead times
+Lead times,
-Order quantities
+Order quantities,
-Shipping times
+Shipping times,
-Shipping carriers
+Shipping carriers,
-Shipping costs
+Shipping costs,
-Supplier name
+Supplier name,
-Location
+Location,
-Lead time
+Lead time,
-Production volumes
+Production volumes,
-Manufacturing lead time
+Manufacturing lead time,
-Manufacturing costs
+Manufacturing costs,
-Inspection results
+Inspection results,
-Defect rates
+Defect rates,
-Transportation modes
+Transportation modes,
-Routes
+Routes,
 Costs